themrluke/LatticeBoltzmann/README.md

 - The Cythonized versions of this file will include the timestep loop to evolve fluid properties over time

 - Includes functions for: collision, streaming & boundary reflection, fluid density, velocity, vorticity, and equilibrium distribution

+## 7. Plotting File

+- Responsible for creating, saving, and visualising plots of the simulation

+- Creates subdirectories:
+  - `plots` - The main subdirectory to store all images.
+  - `DVV` - Visualises the density, velocity and vorticity fields.
+  - `streamlines` - Combines the vorticity field with streamlines at each timestep.
+This plot zooms in on the interesting part near the obstacles and doesn't show the whole lattice.
+  - `test mask` - A test plot to ensure the correct mask has been initialised to measure the force data.
+  - `test streamlines` - Similar to the `streamlines` plots, but shows the whole lattice for diagnostic purposes.

+**&#9733; NOTE:** These images haven't been included in this repo, but an example can be seen [here](GRAPHS/streamlines128_24.png).

+Alternatively, new plots can be created at timestep intervals specified in the `main` file.